a fee-based online consultation clinic for Obstetrics & Gynecology

-The basis of all pregnancy tests in the blood and the urine is the identification of the Human Chorionic Gonadotrophin (HCG) hormone by the use of special reagents.
+The aim of all pregnancy tests in the blood and in the urine is the identification of the Human Chorionic Gonadotrophin (HCG) hormone by the use of special reagents.

 With the invention of pregnancy home test kits, this identification has become easier and less expensive.